Computing Quot schemes via marked bases over quasi-stable modules: Introduction

-The present work is concerned with generalizing the results of \cite{BCLR, CR} in several directions.
-Let $K$ be a field \emph{of any characteristic} and $A$ a Noetherian $K$-algebra.
-For variables $\mathbf x:=\{x_0,\dots,x_n\}$, we consider submodules of the graded $\Sk$-\emph{module} $\Sk^m_{\mathbf d}:=\oplus_{i=1}^m \Sk(-d_i)$ with a \emph{weight vector} $\mathbf d=(d_1,\dots,d_m)\in\ZZ^{m}$.
-We will define marked bases over a \emph{quasi-stable} monomial module $U$, i.\,e.\ over monomial modules possessing a Pommaret basis, for free submodules of $\Sk^m_{\mathbf d}$ and investigate to what extent the algebraic properties of Pommaret bases shown in \cite{Seiler2009II} carry over to marked bases.
-It will turn out that marked bases provide us with simple upper bounds on some homological invariants of the module generated by a marked basis such as Betti numbers, (Castelnuovo-Mumford) regularity or projective dimension (Corollary \ref{cor:bounds}).
+Let $ \Bbbk$ be a field \emph{of arbitrary characteristic} and $A$ a Noetherian $ \Bbbk$-algebra.
+For variables $\mathbf x:=\{x_0,\dots,x_n\}$ and a \emph{weight vector} $\mathbf d=(d_1,\dots,d_m)\in\ZZ^{m}$, we consider homogeneous submodules of the graded $\Sk$-{module} $\Sk^m_{\mathbf d}:=\oplus_{i=1}^m \Sk(-d_i)$.
+We will define marked bases over a \emph {quasi-stable} monomial module $U$, i.\,e.\ over a monomial module possessing a Pommaret basis, for free submodules of $\Sk^m_{\mathbf d}$ and investigate to what extent the algebraic properties of Pommaret bases shown in \cite{Seiler2009II} carry over to marked bases.
+It will turn out that marked bases provide us with simple bounds on some homological invariants of the module they generate, such as Betti numbers, (Castelnuovo-Mumford) regularity and projective dimension (Corollary \ref {cor:bounds}).
+Furthermore, we prove that the set of modules generated by a marked basis over a given quasi-stable modules has an affine scheme structure and we exhibit an algorithmic procedure to explicit compute equations defining this scheme (Theorem \ref{thm:rappr}).

-Marked bases are of no interest for typical applications of Gr\"obner bases like normal form computations, as their construction is more involved.
-In particular, it takes some effort to determine reasonable monomial modules $U$.
-However, marked bases provide the central tool for the derivation and the study of low degree equations for the classical Hilbert Scheme and of special loci on it, as shown in \cite{BBR, BLMR} for the characteristic zero case.
-In a forthcoming paper, we will use the results obtained here to generalize the ideas in \cite{BBR, BLMR} to positive characteristic and extend them to other special loci of the Hilbert Scheme.
-Another possible development of our investigations is the explicit study of Quot Schemes \cite{nitsure}.

-After summarizing the main properties of quasi-stable ideals and modules (Section \ref{Sec:PB,QS,S}), we fix a graded quasi-stable submodule $U$ of $\Sk^m_{\mathbf d}$ and we define a marked set $G\subset \Sk^m_{\mathbf d}$ over the Pommaret basis $\mathcal P(U)$ of $U$.
-By the properties of Pommaret bases, it is natural to define a reduction relation which uses the elements of the $\Sk$-module $\langle G\rangle$.
-This relation is Noetherian and confluent (Proposition \ref{prop:ConfNoeth}).
-Given a $\mathcal P(U)$-marked set $G$, we define the notion of a $\mathcal P(U)$-marked basis and provide a number of equivalent characterizations (Theorem \ref{th:markedSetChar}) involving some $\Sk$-modules which can be constructed starting from $G$.
-Nevertheless, the equivalent properties of Theorem \ref{th:markedSetChar} are not sufficient to explicitely check whether a marked set is a basis.
-Theorem \ref{thm:algoMBasis} gives such an explicit check and allows us to prove that the family $\Mf(U)$ containing all modules generated by a $\mathcal P(U)$-marked basis is naturally endowed with an affine scheme structure (Theorem \ref{thm:rappr}).